antonio24073/aapanel-ubuntu-20-04-sysbox/README.md

 Update: Ubuntu 20.04

-The 20.04 is compatible with mail server and another features.
+use 20.04 intead 22.04 and 24.04 because (in this date) it is compatible with mail server, openlitespeed.

 # Requirements

 - install docker sysbox: https://github.com/nestybox/sysbox

+Sysbox is needed to nested docker containers.

 ## config